modehnal/modehnal.github.io/README.md

   - #### Before Scenario

-    Now for the `behave`'s `before_scenario` function that gets executed before each test, this is where most of the work will be done by `qecore`'s `sandbox`.
+    Now for the `before_scenario` function that gets executed before each test, this is where most of the work will be done by `qecore's` `sandbox`.
 But all the user needs to do is to call this method and that is all.
 Nothing more, nothing less.

     ```python